 School Vouchers and Educational Savings Accounts

 School vouchers are taxpayer-funded dollars that families can use to pay educational expenses for their children if they opt out of public schools.
 Educational Savings Accounts are created when money is taken from the public schools and given directly to parents who opt out of them to use for educational expenses at their discretion.
+Both systems damage public education by pulling taxpayer dollars away from public schools and giving them to unaccountable private schools.
 Learn more.

 As of October 2021, approximately 130,000 students currently attend North Carolina’s 204 charter schools, while traditional public schools educate more than 1.4 million children.
 Seven new charter schools opened for the 2020-2021 school year and six additional charter schools opened in the fall of the 2021 school year.
 Two charter schools had their charter revoked during the 2020-21 school year.
 Learn more.